ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 The {{site.data.keyword.cloud_notm}} CLI provides code risk analysis commands.
 You can use the {{site.data.keyword.cloud_notm}} CLI to analyze your code for vulnerabilities and compliance with certain rules.
 Code Risk Analyzer is available in all {{site.data.keyword.cloud_notm}} regions where toolchains are supported.
 For more information about Code Risk Analyzer, see [Code Risk Analyzer plug-in](/docs/code-risk-analyzer-cli-plugin).
 {: tip}

-This image is the first 2.x image to be built on top of Ubuntu 20.04.
-If you need to stay on Ubuntu 18.04, please use the previous version.
-The node.js version has been updated to latest TLS (18.15.0).
+This image is the first version 2.x image that is built on Ubuntu version 20.04.
+If you need to remain on Ubuntu version 18.04, use the previous image version.
+This image updated its version of node.js to the latest TLS (18.15.0).
 If you need to use a different version of node.js, use `nvm install v<node version>` at the beginning of your script.
 This image now contains the Terraform CLI.
-{: tip}
+{: important}

 This image includes the following tools: